HD 166724

 The stellar classification of HD 166724 is K0IV/V, showing blended features of a K-type main-sequence star with a more evolved subgiant star.
 It is slightly active with chromospheric activity being demonstrated by an emission peak in the Ca II K absorption line.
 The age of the star is poorly constrained, but it is spinning slowly with a period of around 30 days.
 It has 81% of the mass of the Sun and 80% of the Sun's girth.
 The star is radiating 39% of the luminosity of the Sun from its photosphere at an effective temperature of 5,101 K.

 Planetary system

-From 1998 to 2012, the star was under observance from "the CORALIE echelle spectrograph at La Silla Observatory".
+From 1998 to 2012, the star was under observance from the CORALIE echelle spectrograph at La Silla Observatory.
 In 2012, a long-period, wide-orbiting exoplanet was deduced by radial velocity variations.
 This was published in November.
 The discoverers noted that HD 166724 b is among "the three most eccentric planets with a period larger than 5 years" alongside HD 98649 b and HD 219077 b; but unlike them, too dim as a candidate for direct imaging with current technology.
 The reason for this high orbital eccentricity is unknown.
+In 2023, the inclination and true mass of HD 166724 b were determined via astrometry.